 Moreover, in this phase we examined the color sensors more closely to get good readings.
-With respect to speed calculation, we checked three alternatives, i.e., computing the speed after passing 16.25 cm, 32.5 cm resp.
-65 cm.
+With respect to using the sensors for speed calculation, we checked three alternatives, i.e., computing the speed after passing 16.25 mm, 32.5 mm resp.
+65 mm.
 The tests revealed that the longest distance which corresponds to computing the speed only after every second sleeper, rendered by far the best measurements.
 Further, we detected quality issues for sensing different colors.
-We found out that we get better results if the color sensor is in a distance of 12 mm above the track than the 6 mm tried originally.
+We found out that we get better results if the color sensor is in a distance of 12 mm above the track than the 6 mm tried by [28].
 We also discovered that the likelihood to detect the correct color is significantly improved when the thread handling color changes pauses between two checks for exactly 14 ms. When it runs without pausing, often white color is falsely read.
 In addition, we found out that, in general, blue and green render better results than red and yellow.
 We took these experiments into consideration when deciding which colors to be used at which points in the layout.

-After getting sufficient knowledge about the kinematic behavior of the demonstrator as well as the correct treatment of the color sensors, we continued with the creation of the final control logic using Reactive Blocks.
-As an example, Fig. 8 depicts the UML activity of the building block TrainLogic specifying the control logic of the train controllers.
+After getting sufficient knowledge about the kinematic behavior of the demonstrator as well as the correct treatment of the color sensors, we continued with the third step of the methodology, i.e., the creation of the final control logic using Reactive Blocks.
+As an example, Fig. 11 depicts the UML activity of the building block TrainLogic specifying the control logic of the train controllers.
 It contains four inner building blocks.
 Block Robust MQTT was taken from a Reactive Blocks library.
 It specifies the logic to handle connections with the MQTT server.
 Building block ControlSensorLogic models the access to the color sensor and the interpretation of the metered colors as described in Sect.
-4. Block Motor is based on work in (Overskeid, 2015) and specifies the control of the train engine.
+4. Block Motor is based on work in [28] and specifies the control of the train engine.
 Finally, building block Communication defines the cooperation with the responsible zone controller(s) via MQTT.